Ashkan-Yaldaie/thesis/documents/PracticalChallengesCreatingAHomeAutomationSystem.md

 ### Summary

-To summarize, I can point out the following as the practical challenges creating a Home automation system.
+To summarize, I can point out the following as the practical challenges creating a home automation system.

 - Collecting the right requirements
 - Finding the right platform